Elorm-t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 4 - When I was having that alphabet soup, I never thought that it would pay off: Program prints all lower-case letters except e and q, all on a line using putchar().

-Task 5- Numbers: Program prints all single digit numbers of base 10 starting from 0, on a line.
+Task 5 - Numbers: Program prints all single digit numbers of base 10 starting from 0, on a line.

+Task 6 - Numberz: Program prints all single digit numbers of base 10 starting from 0, on a line using putchar().